-Technically feasible management methods for further consideration for Open Pit Mines
+Technically feasible management methods that were considered for Open Pit Mines

 - Schedule drilling and blasting for days when there are low wind speeds forecasted. - Delay blasting under unfavourable wind and atmospheric conditions. - Water the blast area following the charging of blast holes with explosives. - Use wet drilling or drilling equipment with dust collection capabilities. - Use blast mats.